kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I'm upset when she laughs at me in a jeering manner when I tell her that the teachers threw water on me from an upstairs window.
 - I realize there's really very few people I can trust, if anyone.

+## Gypsy serenades through the tunnel

+- Now, every time I walk through the tunnel there is a gypsy busker playing music related to everything that has gone on with the trumpet teacher.
+- One day, three gypsies stand at the end of the tunnel and the young girl sings loudly at me about a lucky frog and other stuff related to what's been going on.

 ## Year 4 professional piano begins

 - I signed up and paid for the course in June, much to everyone's dismay no doubt.